merari95/linreg_ally/README.md

 ## License

-`linreg_ally` was created by Paramveer, Merari, Cheng, Alex.
+`linreg_ally` was created by Paramveer Singh, Merari Santana-Carbajal, Cheng Zhang, Alex Wong.
 It is licensed under the terms of the MIT license.

 ## Credits